buraglio/draft-nbrr-v6ops-clat-status/draft-nbrr-v6ops-clat-status.md

 TODO Introduction

 # Terminology

+   464XLAT: A set of technologies that enable IPv6-only networks to access IPv4 services by
+            combining stateful and stateless translation mechanisms as defined by [RFC6877].

    PLAT:   As defined in [RFC6877], PLAT is provider-side translator (XLAT) that complies with
            [RFC6146].
 It translates N:1 global IPv6 addresses to global